GreyPoupon24/Quiz_game/README.md

 This project was a collaborative effort with two other UBC students

-A quiz game where questions are true/false or yes/no and two players compete, gaining a point for a correct answer and losing a point for a wrong answer
+A quiz game where questions are true/false or yes/no and two players compete, gaining a point for a correct answer and losing a point for a wrong answer.
+Capacitive buttons were used for players to input true or false

 Info on uploads